How To Manage PTSD

 • Offer emotional support, understanding, patience, and encouragement.

-• Learn about PTSD so you can understand what your friend is experiencing.
+• Learn about PTSD so you can understand what the person is experiencing.

 • Address any concerns that the person may have about getting treatment.